When to Sell: Figuring Out Your Crypto Exit Strategy

 This strategy uses the Step-by-Step method to sell parts of your cryptocurrency at various price points.

 With the scaled exit, you can sell winners slowly and sell losers quickly, which is a strategy used by some investors.
 We all hope to always buy winners, but it’s more often that our portfolio will contain a few bad eggs.
-Our emotions may cause us to insist that we made a right choice, but that risks holding on to under-performing cryptocurrencies for too long while better opportunities slip by.
+Our emotions may cause us to insist that we made a right choice (especially when bulls and bears are always arguing on Twitter), but that risks holding on to under-performing cryptocurrencies for too long while better opportunities slip by.

 This exit strategy can help you cut your losses quickly so that you can invest in other cryptocurrencies while taking regular profits from better-performing cryptocurrencies.